 General Noticement About Lasagnas You Should Look At

-Lasagna, which has the base of flat noodles (lasagna sheets), has barely any taste on its own.
-The primary flavors of the Italian casserole mostly come from how lasagnas are layered, its sauces, and other ingredients like veggies or proteins.
+Lasagna, or literally flat noodles (lasagna sheets), has barely any taste on its own.
+This dish’s primary flavors mostly come from how you layer different ingredients in your lasagnas: noodles, sauces, and other ingredients like veggies or proteins.

 The sauces that go with lasagna are not limited to only meat sauce with tomato; there are also bechamel or pesto.
 To the sauce that provides tartness like tomato meat sauce (ragu), a type of wine with pronounced tannins with acidity will balance its taste.